 Do you see?
 You cannot get that deep with a worksheet or a video game (both have another place).
 We know this.
 To deepen our children’s understanding of life, we must allow them to use open-ended, hands-on toys.

-We can do this with well-thought-out toys and time to play.
+We can do this with well-thought-out new toys and time to play.

 Days with Grey participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Good News!
-We also have a more extensive list of board games for kids.
-Check it out, along with our favorite board games for older kids listed here.
+If you enjoy board games, I also have a more extensive list of board games for kids.
+Check it out, along with our favorite board games for older kids.

 Super Mario Monopoly